 Great Expectations is Python-based.
 You can invoke it from the command line without using a Python programming environment, but if you’re working in another ecosystem, other tools might be a better choice.
 If you’re running in a pure R environment, you might consider assertR as an alternative.
 Within the TensorFlow ecosystem, TFDV fulfills a similar function as Great Expectations.

-We’re committed to supporting and growing the community around Great Expectations.
+Great Expectations is committed to supporting and the growing Great Expectations community.
 It’s not enough to build a great tool.
-We want to build a great community as well.
+Great Expectations wants to build a great community as well.

 Open source doesn’t always have the best reputation for being friendly and welcoming, and that makes us sad.
 Everyone belongs in open source, and Great Expectations is dedicated to making you feel welcome.